zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 "After taking the mark of the resident, like a day tree covered with leaves,

-[着] After a monk, you should walk alone like a rhino horn. "
+[着] After a monk, you should walk alone like a rhinoceros horn. "

 The third product [completed].